opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 - `x-distributions-included`: Contains a list of distributions known to include the API.
 - `x-distributions-excluded`: Contains a list of distributions known to exclude the API.

-Use `opensearch.org` for the official distribution in `x-distributions-*`, `amazon-opensearch` for Amazon Managed OpenSearch, and `amazon-serverless` for Amazon OpenSearch Serverless.
+Use `opensearch.org` for the official distribution in `x-distributions-*`, `amazon-managed` for Amazon Managed OpenSearch, and `amazon-serverless` for Amazon OpenSearch Serverless.

 ## Writing Spec Tests